gwannemacher/recipes/beef-enchiladas.md

 - [ ] Transfer beef to large bowl and let cool slightly.
 Using 2 forks, shred into bite-size pieces; refrigerate for 20 minutes.
 Strain sauce through fine-mesh strainer, discarding solids.
 Combine chilled beef, 1 cup cheddar, and 1/4 cup reserved sauce in a bowl.
 - [ ] Adjust oven rack to middle position and increase oven temperature to 450 degrees.
 Spread 3/4 cup sauce over bottom of 13 by 9-inch baking dish.
 Brush both sides of tortillas with remaining 2 Tbsp oil.
 Stack tortillas, wrap in damp dish towel, and placeon plate; microwave until warm and pliable, about 1 minute.
 - [ ] Working with 1 warm tortilla at a time, spread 1/3 cup beef filling across center of tortilla.
 Roll tortilla tightly around filling and place seam side down in baking dish
 - [ ] Pour remaining sauce over top to cover completely and sprinkle remaining 1 cup cheddar over enchiladas.
 Cover dish tightly with greased aluminum foil.
 Bake until enchiladas are heated through and cheese is melted, 15 to 20 minutes.
-Let cool for 5 minutes and serve.
+Let cool for 5 minutes and serve with sour cream, diced avocado (or guac), minced cilantro, shredded romaine lettuce, and lime wedges.

 ## Preparing ahead of time